 It is precisely in this way, from a legal point of view, that a set of measures to implement the 6th point of the Minsk Agreements, stipulating the release and exchange of all hostages and illegally detained persons on the basis of the principle "all for all", was carried out.

 In order to implement it within the legal framework, point 5 of the agreement must first be implemented: “pardon and amnesty through the enactment of a law prohibiting the prosecution and punishment of persons in connection with the events that took place in certain areas of the Donetsk and Lugansk regions of Ukraine”.
 To resolve this issue, a Law on Amnesty should be adopted, however, as is known, there is no political will in the Ukrainian Parliament to do this.

 The adoption of such a law would not only abolish the legal collapse that was created, but also protect people -Ukrainian citizens who went for an exchange - from the threat of ending up in the “basement” of the SBU should they return to Ukraine.

-The human rights platform “Uspishna Varta” continues to report about violations of civil and political rights and freedoms in Ukraine.
-The details of ...
+The human rights platform "Uspishna Varta" continues to report about the violation of civil and political rights and freedoms in Ukraine.
+The open agg ...

 We will send a letter once per week in which we will report about the most important events in the field of legal protection and violations of the civil and political rights of Ukrainians